-The Method, Theory and History component of the doctorate comprises three compulsory and one elective module, each of which carries five study points.
-For the licentiate, the scope of the component is 15 study points, of which five study points have to be courses on legal theory or method.
-The method and theory modules may be completed by taking part in the Faculty's postgraduate study week, the theme of which varies.
+The doctorate's Method, Theory and History component comprises three compulsory and one elective module, each of which yielding five study points.
+As for the licentiate, the scope of the component is 15 study points, five of which must be for courses on legal method or theory.
+The method and theory modules may be completed by taking part in the Faculty's postgraduate studies seminar that has a different theme each year.